Barthel Index Training & Certification

 NOTE: Each certification is valid for up to two (2) years.

 According to the disclosure policy of the Academy, all faculty, planning committee members, editors, managers and other individuals who are in a position to control content are required to disclose any relevant relationships with any commercial interests related to this activity.
 The existence of these interests or relationships is not viewed as implying bias or decreasing the value of the presentation.
 All educational materials are reviewed for fair balance, scientific objectivity and levels of evidence.
+All relevant financial relationships listed for these individuals have been mitigated.
 Disclosures are as follows:

 Terence J. Quinn, MD, discloses the following: Speakers Bureau for Educational Activities: Bristol-Myers Squibb/Pfizer Alliance